- Properties specific to BarCodes variables

 - The BarCodes type is mainly used to:

-- generate bar codes in the reports.
+- generate bar codes in the windows and reports.

 - print the bar codes (iPrintBarCode).